Kinnoshachi/notes/FAQ-S3.md

 S3-Standard: Standard S3 storage class.
 S3-RRS: Reduced redundancy.
 99.99% instead of 11 9's.
 S3-IA: Infrequent access.
 You still get instant access, but you get charged more.
-Q: What is the consistency model of S3?

 It is read after write consistency for new PUTs.
 It is eventually consistency for overwrite PUTs and DELETES.

-Q: What's the default S3 bucket limit?
+default S3 bucket limit 100

-100

-Q: What's the pricing model of S3?

 You get charged for: